EERE SETO Postdoctoral Research Award 2018

-- Novel thermochemical materials or cycles for high volumetric energy density storage systems (with acessible thermal energy storage densities > 3000 MJ/m3 of storage media).
-Of particular interest are design that are capable of cost effective, simple, periodic recovery from performance degradation.
+- Novel thermochemical materials or cycles for high volumetric energy density storage systems (with accessible thermal energy storage densities > 3000 MJ/m3 of storage media).
+Of particular interest are designs that are capable of cost-effective, simple, periodic recovery from performance degradation.

 - Novel concepts for using solar thermal sources to produce value-added chemicals, such as ammonia, methanol, dimethyl ether or other chemicals for which there is a sizeable market.

 - Innovative catalysts, materials, and reactor designs to enhance the thermochemical conversion processes.